spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-merchant-portal-feature.md

   * Give access to merchant users
   * Optional: Deny access for admin roles

-To check the available list of packages for the Merchant Portal, in the Spryker Git Hub repository, search for [`merchant-portal-gui`](https://github.com/spryker/?q=merchant-portal-gui).
+To check the available list of packages for the Merchant Portal, in the Spryker GitHub repository, search for [`merchant-portal-gui`](https://github.com/spryker/?q=merchant-portal-gui).

 <details><summary markdown='span'>src/Pyz/Zed/Acl/AclConfig.php</summary>